paultopia/murdersky/index.md

 > vehicle.
 They are treacherous.

 Also, if you park a bike outside, bring it inside at the first sight of snow, especially if it’s in a city bike rack.
-Once, my wife had her bike stuck in a gigantic block of ice/snow all winter, thanks to Iowa City's completely blithering municipal government deciding to plow a pile of snow *directly on top of it*.
+Once, an ex of mine had her bike stuck in a gigantic block of ice/snow all winter, thanks to Iowa City's completely blithering municipal government deciding to plow a pile of snow *directly on top of it*.
 That, needless to say, was not a cheap repair when it melted.